legal herstory pioneers

 -

-In 1869, along with Lemme Barkeloo, were the two women law students in the United States.
+In 1895, along with two other Colorado women, were the first women legislators in the United States.

 -